naturalis/changing-invaders/script/makeDatabases/README.md

 `bewerk_*.py` edits the vcf/bcf file so it fits in the database `maak_*_database.sh` does combine everything to one working script.
-`maak_filterde_rows_tabel.sh` create a table based on filtered criterion, using `maak_valid.sql`. flowchart (check individual folders for more zoomed in version):
+`maak_filterde_rows_tabel.sh` create a table based on filtered criterion, using `maak_valid.sql`.
+Note: 8row should be renamed to raw based possibly flowchart (check individual folders for more zoomed in version):
 ![flowchart](flowchart.png?raw=true)